aws-samples/aws-refactoring-to-serverless/patterns/parallel_to_sns_scatter_gather.md

 ### Applicability

-AWS SNS is best suited for workflows that involve small or moderately sized messages in a structured format, are relatively simple in nature, and do not require a high degree of control and orchestration.
-It is suitable for loosely coupled systems, allowing for asynchronous processing.
-While SQS for aggregation does provide some error handling and fault tolerance features, such as retries and visibility timeouts, more complex error handling may be better managed by Step Functions.
-SNS integrates well with other AWS services, like Lambda, and can be more cost-effective for high-throughput scenarios.
+AWS SNS and SQS are best suited for workflows that involve small or moderately sized messages in a structured format, are relatively simple in nature, and do not require a high degree of control and orchestration.
+They are suitable for loosely coupled systems, allowing for asynchronous processing and eventual consistency.
+While SQS does provide some error handling and fault tolerance features, such as retries and visibility timeouts, more complex error handling may be better managed by Step Functions.
+SNS and SQS work well with other AWS services, like Lambda, and can be more cost-effective for high-throughput scenarios.
 If your workflow requires more advanced features or capabilities, such as support for complex orchestration, advanced error handling, or processing large payloads, Step Functions may be a better option.

 ### Considerations

-Choosing between AWS Step Functions Parallel state and AWS SNS depends on your use case and requirements.
+Choosing between AWS Step Functions Map state and AWS SNS depends on your use case and requirements.
 Use Step Functions if you need a tightly orchestrated workflow with built-in scatter-gather and error handling capabilities.
-Choose SNS for loosely coupled, highly scalable, and asynchronous processing where you can manage the aggregation of results separately.
+Choose SNS and SQS for loosely coupled, highly scalable, and asynchronous processing where you can manage the aggregation of results separately.

 ## Related Refactorings